w3c/wai-media-guide/index.md

 {% include image.html src="planning-2.png" alt="" class="mini right" %}

 This resource helps you understand how to make media accessible, whether you are outsourcing it or creating it in-house.
-To **figure out which accessibility aspects your specific audio or video needs**, for project management guidance, and to learn about **standards**, see **[Planning Audio and Video Media](/design-develop/media/planning/)**.
+To **figure out which accessibility aspects your specific audio or video needs**, for project management guidance, and to learn about **standards**, see [Planning Audio and Video Media](/design-develop/media/planning/).

 {% include image.html src="av-content.png" alt="" class="mini right" %}